satyajiit/Secured_SMS/README.md

 ## Information

 * The Coding were not properly comment lined.
-* Used Php Mysql Database to store User and Password.
+* Used AES and Base64 as Algorithms.
-* Uses Base64.
+* Good UI.
-* PHP and SQL files are not in the Repo , Ping me if You need them.
+* Needs lot more changes.
-* Tested the App on Android 7.0 and 8.1
+* Beta Phase.
-* Beautiful UI.
+* Some Codes/Features removed in this source.
 * Very Simple App.